braddoeswebdev/summer-workshops/source/web/01-setup.html.md

 You'll notice that throughout this article, we ask you to name folders and files completely in lowercase with no spaces.
 This is because:

 - Many computers, particularly web servers, are case-sensitive.
-So for example, if you put an image on your website at `test-site/MyImage.jpg`, and then in a different file you try to invoke the image as `test-site/myimage.jpg`, it may not work.
+So for example, if you put an image on your website at `test-site/MyImage.jpg`, and then you try to open the image as `test-site/myimage.jpg` somewhere else, it may not work.
 - Browsers, web servers, and programming languages do not handle spaces consistently.
 For example, if you use spaces in your filename, some systems may treat the filename as two filenames.
 Some servers will replace the spaces in your filenames with "%20" (the character code for spaces in URIs), breaking all your links.
 It's better to separate words with dashes or underscores: `my-file.html` or `my_file.html`.

 For these reasons, it is best to get into the habit of writing your folder and file names lowercase with no spaces, at least until you know what you're doing.
 That way you'll bump into fewer problems.